Update Date: 13.08.2022

-Aiming to support the idea of accessing information through the easiest way, JIRTE adopts open access policy and supports the idea of requiring peer-reviewed journals to become open access appearing in Budapest Open Access Initiative signed on September 12, 2012.
+Aiming to support the idea of accessing information in the easiest way, JIRTE adopts open access policy and supports the idea of requiring peer-reviewed journals to become open access appearing in the Budapest Open Access Initiative signed on September 12, 2012.
 Thus, the open-access policies adopted by the editorial board of JIRTE can be found at http://www.budapestopenaccessinitiative.org/boai-10-recommendations.

-Budapest Open Access Initiative defines the concept of “open access” as [peer reviewed works’] “… free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
+Budapest Open Access Initiative defines the concept of “open access” as [peer-reviewed works’] “… free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
 The only constraint on reproduction and distribution, and the only role for copyright in this domain, should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited.”
 In thinking of sharing knowledge/information in the expansion of scientific developments, open-access policies promise a great potential for researchers and readers.
-Based on this perspective, JIRTE invites its readers to freely access and use its published works by referring their sources and authors.
+Based on this perspective, JIRTE invites its readers to freely access and use its published works by referring to their sources and authors.
 The readers do not need to obtain permission from the authors or the publisher.

-All articles published JIRTE are licensed with “Creative Commons Attribution License (Attribution-NonCommercial-NoDerivatives 4.0 International CC BY-NC-ND)”.
-This license entitles all parties to use a scientific work a non-profit purpose under the condition of providing references.
+All articles published by JIRTE are licensed with “Creative Commons Attribution License (Attribution-NonCommercial-NoDerivatives 4.0 International CC BY-NC-ND)”.
+This license entitles all parties to use a scientific work for a non-profit purpose under the condition of providing references.

-Open access is an approach that eases the interdisciplinary communication and encourages cooperation among different disciplines.
+Open access is an approach that eases interdisciplinary communication and encourages cooperation among different disciplines.
 Therefore, JIRTE contributes to field of education and teacher training by providing more access to its articles and a more transparent review process.